techidaily/site-facebook-video-footage/source/_posts/updated-2024-approved-ace-your-online-presence-youtubes-studio-command-center.md

 ![youtube studio earn](https://images.wondershare.com/filmora/article-images/2023/youtube-creator-studio-unlocking-the-power-of-your-channel-6.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rdNq2Sp031s?si=3FcJa3dQLraUDHKv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The monetization tab shows the monetization status of your channel.
 On the left side of the dashboard, click Earn to access this feature.
 After being accepted to the YPP, you can make money from advertising revenue, merch shelf, channel membership, and the fan-funded program.
 Before monetization, this page shows how far you are to meet the eligibility criteria.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qmQjRcnaq9g?si=jadcGtXemUAlKOTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### **Importance of Verifying the YouTube Channel**